-According to the Time magazine, sales of the 2022 holiday season rose 7.6% from the previous year.
+According to the Mastercard, sales of the 2022 holiday season rose 7.6% from the previous year.
 It’s just slightly lower than the growth of 8.5% in 2021.
 Compared to Mastercard’s projection of 7.1%, the actual holiday sales data came out slightly above expectation.
 Given the challenging economic situation, the 2022 holiday sales performance is encouraging.
 It indicates a slower but still strong growth.

 In terms of advertising cost, our data shows a lower average CPM in Q4 2022 compared to the prior year, reversing the trend from the first 3 quarters of 2022.
 We also notice the CPM dropped at a faster rate in December, compared to the previous years.
 These are signs that marketers started the holiday campaigns earlier in 2022 to mitigate the uncertainty caused by the economic conditions.